Here you can meet the people who make up Secure Futures, from our partners and staff to our advisors and interns.

 Amory focuses on community engagement strategies that inspire students and their families to support solar through civic engagement.
 This builds on his history of leadership that began as a student solar advocate in Albemarle County and led to his position as Program Coordinator for Secure Futures, LLC.
 With both advocacy and industry perspectives, his role as Solar Ambassador will allow him to support the efforts of the next generation of solar leaders.
 Amory holds a Bachelor’s Degree of Science in Environmental Policy and Planning from Virginia Tech.

 Thane serves as Policy Research Intern.
 His responsibilities include developing a database detailing ordinances relating to solar energy in localities and utilities across Virginia, along with additional policy research projects.
-A Senior at Eastern Mennonite University, Thane is earning his degree in Environmental and Social Sustainability, as well as History.
-Email Thane.
+A 2018 graduate of Eastern Mennonite University, Thane earned his degree in Environmental and Social Sustainability, as well as History.